 - Annual business accounts

 You must also appoint a company director (likely yourself).
 You can complete these documents yourself using the guides on the Companies House website.
-You'll probably want to created a limited company by shares.
+You'll probably want to set up your company by shares.

-2. Create a bank account for your registered business
+2. Create a company bank account for your registered business

 Most banks offer dedicated business accounts.
 I personally use Monzo Business, as I like to keep my business finances close to my personal finances.